Spicy Peanut Butter Noodles

 - Finely mince the garlic and add to a saute pan with 1 tbsp of oil.
 Any oil will work here, I used olive.

-- Saute over low heat for 2-3 minutes or until golden brown.
+- Saute over low heat for about 2 minutes or until golden brown.
+Add in the grated ginger and saute for 1 more minute.

 - Serve with crushed peanuts, scallions, red pepper flakes and enjoy!
 Delicious alongside veggies and protein of choice.